EmaBaldor/BaSP-M2023/README.md

 We layout the website in **Figma**.
 We work on styles, screens, functionalities and flows.

 ## *Week 02*
-We build the landing page in html emphasizing the structure, syntax, basic tags, semantic elements.
+We build the landing page in **HTML** emphasizing the structure, syntax, basic tags, semantic elements.
 Then we upload it to a **Github** repository.

+## *Week 03*
+We recreate the landing page with **CSS** styles without the sidebar and without using flexbox, grid, measures in percentages and absolute position.

 ## Authors
 Emanuel Baldor Bacarini